 - Providing support to designated events, and other activities.

 Additional missions currently being performed by National Guard men and women include wildfire and flood response, as well as cyber support.
-June 1 is also the official start of the hurricane season, a date not lost on the National Guard.
-Each year, a series of exercises, training and preparations take place in the states at risk for hurricanes.
+June 1 was the official start of the hurricane season, a date not lost on the National Guard.

 For information regarding this press release, please send an email to the National Guard Bureau Media Operations desk at email@example.com.